 - This shows the structure of a typical TEI document, with a header at the top, and the body of the document below.
 XML comments such as 'supply a title' are in a different colour from the tags, attributes, and text.
 Note that the tags are just as easily edited as the rest of the text, as we will see in a moment. - The blinking cursor marks the insertion point, and indicates where keyboard input will be inserted if you start typing.
 At present, it is at the end of the file.
-Move it around (using the mouse or the arrow keys), and see how oXygen highlights the element around the insertion point. - The red wavy line at the bottom of the document shows you that it is currently invalid.
+Move it around (using the mouse or the arrow keys), and see how oXygen highlights the element around the insertion point.

+- The red wavy line at the bottom of the document shows you that it is currently invalid.
 At bottom left, you see an error message explaining why it is invalid: "E unfinished element".
 Before fixing that, we suggest you familiarize yourself a bit more with the oXygen editing environment. - Use the mouse or arrow keys to move the insertion point (the cursor position) anywhere in the document, and type or delete a couple of characters.
 What happens if you do this inside a tag? - If you make the document invalid, by changing one of the tags, another red wavy line will appear to mark the offending changes. oXygen is configured to constantly check that your document is valid, and warn you when it is not.
 The red wavy line moves to the first invalid point in the document. - If you introduced a new error, you can undo the last change you made by selecting Undo from the Edit menu, by typing ctrl-Z, or by pressing the Undo button on the toolbar, in the usual way.
-You can also correct the file by retyping or deleting characters in the usual way: most - but not all - of the keys behave in the way you'd expect.
-Or you can simply close the file (choose Close from the File menu) and re-open it.

-• Let's supply some missing parts of this TEI Header, following the suggestions given as XML comments <!- like this ->.
-We suggest you give your text a title such as 'A page from Punch' and an author such as 'Transcribed and encoded by Your Name'; supply a publication statement such as 'Unpublished exercise'; and as source description you could specify something like 'Course material supplied on TEI Training Course Today's Date'.
-Use your imagination!
+You can also correct the file by retyping or deleting characters in the usual way: most but not all of the keys behave in the way you'd expect.
+Or you can simply close the file (choose Close from the File menu) and re-open it. - Let's supply some missing parts of this TEI Header, following the suggestions given as XML comments <!- like this ->.
+We suggest you give your text a title such as 'A page from Punch' and an author; supply a publication statement such as 'Unpublished exercise'; and as source description you could specify something like 'oXygen exercise for OUCS courses: February 2006'